What’s new on Netflix? Best movies and TV shows released daily - TheNewsTrace

 Sunday 16th February: Proud Mary

-In attempting to shield an orphaned boy, a guilt-ridden hit girl sparks a bitter mob struggle and quickly faces super threats from all sides.
+In attempting to shield an orphaned boy, a guilt-ridden hit lady sparks a bitter mob battle and quickly faces great threats from all sides.
 Watch on Netflix

 Saturday 15th February: The BFG

-A bit of orphan meets up with a form large who’s alleged to eat her however as an alternative protects her from some really horrible giants who terrorise them each.
+Just a little orphan meets up with a form large who’s imagined to eat her however as an alternative protects her from some actually horrible giants who terrorise them each.
 Watch on Netflix

 Friday 14th February: Inglourious Basterds

-A Jewish cinema proprietor in occupied Paris is compelled to host a Nazi premiere, the place a bunch of American troopers known as the Basterds plans a face-off.
+A Jewish cinema proprietor in occupied Paris is pressured to host a Nazi premiere, the place a bunch of American troopers known as the Basterds plans a face-off.
 Watch on Netflix

 Thursday 13th February: Narcos: Mexico season two